SHAKESPEARE IN LOVE

 Hungry for a pre-show snack?
 Enjoy complimentary light bites before the show provided by 677 Prime!
 Samples servings begin at 6:30 p.m.

-Producing Artistic Director Maggie Mancinelli-Cahill will host a pre-show discussion.
+Producing Artistic Director Maggie Mancinelli-Cahill will host a post-show discussion.
 Come and join the conversation!

 Interested in learning more about Shakespeare in Love?
-Join us after the show for a post-show discussion with Producing Artistic Director Maggie Mancinelli-Cahill and the cast from the play.
+Join us after the show for a pre-show discussion with Producing Artistic Director Maggie Mancinelli-Cahill and the cast from the play.

 April 28: Behind the Scenes